okami101/vuetify-admin/packages/docs/guide/data-providers.md

 ### [Translatable resources](#translatable)

 In case of a [translatable resource](i18n.md#translatable), Vtec Admin will add an additional `locale` property into `params` object.
 It's up to you to push this locale context to your API server inside your provider.
 For instance you can just add a new `locale` parameter in API query string as next : `/books/1?locale=fr`.
-Then it's the server job to do the remaining job, aka fetching the targetted field locale in case of resource reading, or save the text field on targetted locale in case of resource creating/editing.
+Then it's the server job to do the remaining job, aka fetching the targeted field locale in case of resource reading, or save the text field on targeted locale in case of resource creating/editing.

 ## Laravel Data Provider